Chirag-agg/ML_NLP/Contributing.md

 - **Tutorial notebooks**: Create notebooks for complex features
 - **Changelog**: Update CHANGELOG.md for significant changes

-## 🏆 Competition Scoring

-Your contributions will be evaluated based on:

-### Code Quality
-- Clean, readable code
-- Proper error handling
-- Efficient algorithms
-- Good test coverage

-### Functionality
-- Correct implementation
-- Meets requirements
-- Handles edge cases
-- Performance considerations

-### Documentation
-- Clear docstrings
-- Updated README
-- Code comments
-- API documentation

-### Testing
-- Comprehensive tests
-- Edge case coverage
-- Integration tests
-- Performance tests

 ---

 Thank you for contributing to the Sentiment Analysis Competition!
-Your contributions help make this project better for everyone. 🚀
+Your contributions help make this project